David J. Closs

-The John H. McConnell Chair in Business Administration
+The John H. McConnell Endowed Chair of Business Administration, Professor

 Dr. David J. Closs is the John H. McConnell Chaired Professor of Business Administration in the Department of Supply Chain Management at Michigan State University.
 Dr. Closs completed his MBA and Ph.D. at Michigan State in 1978 focusing on the topics of marketing, logistics and management science.